L271828R/rand/README.md

 ## getting started

-To install, kindly use a linux system and in the case of Ubuntu Linix you can use the package installer like the below to install Python3.x and the needed libraries.
+To install, kindly use a linux system and in the case of Ubuntu Linix you can use the package installer like the below to install Python3.

 apt-get install python3.7